 “Patients with behavioral health concerns deserve the same access to care as patients with physical health conditions, but for far too long, insurance companies have unfairly denied behavioral health care services to cut costs,” said Senator Warren in a statement.
 “Our bill would put a stop to these discriminatory practices and make sure patients get the treatment they need.”

 REACTION FROM THE FIELD

-The bill has received widespread support from mental health and addiction advocacy organizations, including the National Council for Behavioral Health and Massachusetts behavioral health provider association, the Association for Behavioral Healthcare (ABH).
+The bill has received widespread support from mental health and addiction advocacy organizations, including the National Council for Mental Wellbeing and Massachusetts behavioral health provider association, the Association for Behavioral Healthcare (ABH).
 Vic DiGravio, President and CEO of ABH explained why his organization supports the legislation saying, “As providers of behavioral health services, our members see first-hand the difficulty their clients face in accessing timely treatment because of insurance barriers.
 Our members frequently note that these barriers are in sharp contrast to when their clients are seeking physical health care.
 Senator Warren and Congressman Kennedy are right to fight to strengthen parity laws.
 Behavioral health care must be made as accessible as physical health care.”

 The National Council echoed support for the bill as part of the Mental Health Liaison Group (MHLG), a nonpartisan, nationwide coalition of mental health and addiction advocacy organizations, in this letter sent to bill sponsors.